 “In your latest post you questioned whether or not you did a good job.
 Well, around here they’re still talking about your visit; you were amazing.”

-All of us are living in the land of opinion here, not the land of fact, and others certainly could take a different view, but there is something almost magical participating in a session with someone who brings a bit of perspective, a dose of wisdom, and a wealth of learned experience to share with those assembled.
+I always am more than willing to conduct a workshop session via Zoom — something I’ve done frequently as a consequence of Covid — but there is something almost magical participating in an in-person session with someone who brings a bit of perspective, a dose of wisdom, and a wealth of learned experience to share with those assembled.